topera/maven-rest-server-jaxrs/README.md

-# Topera's Hello World #001
+# Topera's Hello World #002
-## Rest Client and Server with Maven (using JAX-RS)
+## Rest Server with Maven (using JAX-RS)
-This hello world is a Rest Client and a Rest Server at same time.
+This hello world is a Rest Server

 How to test
-* $ cd maven-rest-client-server-jaxrs
+* $ cd maven-rest-server-jaxrs
 * $ mvn package
 * Get generated war from ./target and deploy it.
 * This example is configured to have a context root in "/", in JBoss.
-So, to test, please access: http://localhost:8080/api/playlist
+So, to test, please access: http://localhost:8080/api/test
-* In other servers, access: http://localhost:8080/hello.maven.rest-1.0/api/playlist
+* In other servers, access: http://localhost:8080/hello.maven.rest-1.0/api/test

 Tech Stack
 * Intellij IDEA 2016.1.4